 TEACHING & MASTER CLASSES

 A master teacher, Turano has taught at Ballet Hispanico, Alvin Ailey American Dance Theater, Aspen Ballet, National Ballet of Sweden School, National Ballet of Panama, Teatro San Martin in Argentina, Bat-Dor in Israel, Vancouver Arts Umbrella, New York University, Purchase College, Celine Dion’s “A New Day,” Montclair State University, and over 30 Universities in the US.
 Turano was the founding Director of the Harkness Youth Ballet at the 92nd St. Y in NYC and on the ballet faculty of the Pre-Professional Division of the Ailey School and Ailey Fordham BFA Program for 21 years.
 As Artistic Director of the New Jersey Dance Theatre Ensemble for 31 years, Turano has been acknowledged for creating innovative training programs for dancers in the NJ/NYC metro area including; Movement Invention Project® (MIP®) at Baryshnikov Arts Center and NYLA.
-She is recipient of 2012 NJSCA NJ Governor’s Award, NJSCA 2011 Distinguished Teaching Artist Award, 2017 NJ State Counsel of Arts (NJSCA) Individual Artist Fellowship for Excellence in Choreography and Outstanding Alumni Award by the Chancellor of SUNY Schools.
-She has been a National panelist and Chair for YOUNG ARTS for selection of Presidential Scholars for the Arts.
+She is recipient of NJSCA NJ Governor’s Award, NJSCA Distinguished Teaching Artist Award, NJ State Counsel of Arts (NJSCA) Individual Artist Fellowship for Excellence in Choreography and Outstanding Alumni Award by the Chancellor of SUNY Schools.
+She has served as a National panelist and Chair for YOUNG ARTS for selection of Presidential Scholars for the Arts.

 Photo credits: Jenny Mayfield